Wage Calculator

 It estimates the incremental tax effect

-The 50% discount changes taxable income, not the tax rate
+Each method changes the taxable amount, not the tax rate

 Cost-base adjustments are not modelled